 The breakout and run day trading strategy is a fusion of swing trading and day trading.
 If you are a swing trader, already scanning for high momentum stocks, this day trading method could be used on some of the high momentum stocks you will likely be seeing on your scanner results.

 With the breakout and run strategy trades typically last several hours, as opposed to minutes with the Day Trade Trend Strategy.
 A breakout and run trade can even become an overnight trade if desired, if the stock keeps running.

 What is the Breakout and Run Day Trading Strategy?

 The basis of the strategy is that we only trade stocks that have high momentum on the daily chart, it then consolidates (tighter the better), and then breaks out.
 We trade it the day after a strong and confirmed breakout.

-The stock candidates we want to trade had a strong breakout meaning the daily candle closes near the high and volume increased on the breakout.
+The stock candidates we want to trade had a strong breakout meaning the daily candle closes near its high and volume increased on the breakout day.
 Once we have a breakout on the daily chart in the prior session, we can look for a day trade (the next day) based on the method described in the sections below.

 - The stock is one of the strongest in the market.
 This is easy to find by sorting stocks by performance.
 Finviz can do this.
 Look for strong short-term performance, like over the last month, or three months.
 You can also use your swing trade scans to look for trade candidates.

 - The stock has a well-defined consolidation top (if waiting for an upside breakout) so that you can clearly see the breakout.
 That said, as long as there is a clear breakout (since we are trading after that breakout), even if the consolidated is a bit jagged looking, that should still be okay.

 - The price broke out of the consolidation in the prior trading session, and it finished near the highs of the day on larger than average volume.

 - Volume doesn’t need to increase drastically, but it must not decrease.
 It must be above average/more than most recent days (not including any massive recent volume spikes).